rozaliyamarkova/RGUHack26/README.md

 ![logo](.assets/final-logo.svg)

 # Welcome to RGU Hack 26!

-## This is your repo to submit your code for judging at the end of the hack good luck
+## Fork this repo to get started!

+#### At the end of the hack make sure to put all of your code into the forked repo for judging